Textualize/textual/docs/widgets/tabs.md

 # Tabs

-Displays a number of tab headers which may be activated with click or navigated with cursor keys.
+Displays a number of tab headers which may be activated with a click or navigated with cursor keys.

 - [x] Focusable
 - [ ] Container